 White rice has approximately 1 g of fiber per 100g.
 A cup of cooked white rice contains about 1.9 g of fiber, or 6% of the DV.
 In fact, white rice has 76% less fiber than brown rice.

-Certain rice varieties have an even lower fiber content, though.
+Some rice varieties have an even lower fiber content, though.
 For instance, there are white medium-grain rice varieties containing only 0.3 g of fiber per 100g!
-You should avoid them.
-Following a high-fiber diet has many healthy benefits.

 White rice flour has between 0.5 and 2.4 g of fiber per 100g.
 The fiber content depends on the rice variety and the processing methods.